sitajaf/analog-clock-face/README.md

 ### analogue-clock-face

-Draws an analogues clock representing the input provided
+A nodejs app that draws an analog clock representing the input provided.

+Ensure node js is installed including npm its package manager.

+Then:

-* To install dependecies (should be done atleast once before running app)
+* To install app dependecies (should be done atleast once before running tests)

   `./go init`